 Worst case scenario: you’d also have to clean up a flood!

 These are the uncomfortable side effects of a busted water heater.
 What happens when they happen to you?
 How do you know whether simple repairs are in order, or if it’s time to bite the bullet and get a whole new water heater?

 The answer is, don’t panic!
-While time is of the essence when your water heater conks out and you need to make a decision in a hurry, Boise area residents never have to worry with the experts at Access Heating & Air on their side.
+While time is of the essence when your water heater conks out and you need to make a decision in a hurry, Boise area residents never have to worry with the experts at Access Heating & Air Conditioning on their side.
 Keep reading as we help solve the “repair or replace?” riddle.

 If your water heater is relatively new—meaning, less than 10 years old—and it stops providing hot water, there are a few things that could be wrong.
 Those are:

 - The pilot light has gone out (for gas water heaters)